WeirdFlexButOk7/Expense-Tracker/frontend/README.md

   # Authentication and Dashboard UI

   This is a code bundle for Authentication and Dashboard UI.
-The original project is available at https://www.figma.com/design/WwWOHkEbIkzFCAffES9WIf/Authentication-and-Dashboard-UI.

   ## Running the code